✓ Independent reviews·✓ Regularly updated·✓ No sponsored rankings

 Best for

-• Healthcare-adjacent and appointment-led workflows
+• Healthcare, legal, home services, and appointment-led workflows

 Not ideal for

-• Teams that only need virtual phone numbers
+• Teams that only need virtual phone numbers or cloud PBX features

-• Businesses with low call value
+• Businesses with low inbound call value or primarily async communication

 Current Pricing Snapshot